SOP for Air Handling Unit or Sequence of Operation for AHU

 Once activated by the BMS Operator, the Supply Fan and Return/Exhaust Fan will automatically restart to their normal operating condition.

-Whenever the AHU and Return/Exhaust Fan are stopped, the software program interlocked Motorized Fresh Air Damper and Exhaust Air Damper will close, and the Return Air Damper will open at 100% opening.
+Whenever the AHU and Return/Exhaust Fan are stopped, the software-programmed interlocked Motorized Fresh Air Damper and Exhaust Air Damper will close, and the Return Air Damper will open to 100%.

 The AHU Fan and Return/Exhaust Fan will operate independently of enabled signals.
 The Time Schedules for both fans shall be set as the same initially.

-They shall also be given a time delay on start-up to enable the fans to establish a run condition (AHU Supply Fan first, then Return/Exhaust Fan).
+They shall also be given a time delay at start-up to allow the fans to reach a running condition (AHU Supply Fan first, then Return/Exhaust Fan).

 B. Temperature Control

-Whenever the AHU runs, the airflow switch across the supply fan will enable the DDC temperature control, and the Return air duct temperature sensor through the DDC software program will control the cooling coil 2-way valve to maintain the required return air temperature setpoint of 22 deg.
+Whenever the AHU runs, the airflow switch across the supply fan enables DDC temperature control, and the Return air duct temperature sensor, through the DDC software program, controls the cooling coil 2-way valve to maintain the required return air temperature setpoint of 22 °.
 C (adjustable via the BMS Workstation).

 If the return air temperature is above the setpoint, the DDC will modulate the cooling coil 2-way valve to open until the setpoint is attained, and when the return air temperature drops below the setpoint, the DDC will modulate the cooling coil 2-way valve to close and sequence the Electric Duct Heaters until the setpoint is attained.